Enjoy this warming and healthy dish!

 - salt and pepper season to taste

-- Peel the potatoes and cut them and the tomatoes into pieces
+- Peel the potatoes and cut them together with pepper and tomatoes into pieces

 - Pour oil in a heated pot and sauté the onions

 - Add tomato paste to the onions and stir well